kyyberi/dxdoctor/pages/services.md

 * **All packages contain both online learning material and team couching.**
-* Team should use the **online course material as introduction before the online couching sessions.** [See Example of one lecture](https://dxdoctor.net/consumer-focused-lean-API-development/).
+* Team should use the **online course material as introduction before the online couching sessions.** Example below.
+The final material will have a bit higher quality.

+<iframe width="560" height="415" src="https://www.youtube.com/embed/yUHgEBPs_tc" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 * Online course video material and package purchases from [https://dxdoctor.teachable.com/](https://dxdoctor.teachable.com/)
 * After the purchase you will be given opportunity to select dates for team couching session(s) online.
 * NDA possible if needed